-VDE is a popular choice for energy exposure, and for a good reason.
+VDE is a popular choice for energy exposure, and for good reason.

-There are several options available for investors seeking exposure to the energy sector, whether as long-term overweighting or a shorter-term tactical play.
+For investors seeking exposure to the energy sector, whether as long-term overweighting or a shorter-term tactical play, there are a number of options available.
 The 21 ETFs in the Energy Stock sub-category have nearly $25 billion in total assets, nearly half of which belong to the Energy Select Sector SPDR (XLE).

 The Vanguard Energy ETF (VDE) has become a popular choice as well, thanks to a low expense ratio and a deep portfolio of stocks.
 Below are several charts that compare some of the most popular broad energy ETFs.

 Like many Vanguard funds, VDE is among the cheapest options for exposure to a particular sector.
 It’s matched by Fidelity’s energy ETF (FENY), and trailed closely by XLE.